vinayakdb/pytorch-linear-regression-onnx/README.md

 - **src/run_onnx.py**: Loads the ONNX model and performs inference using the `ai.onnxruntime` library.
 - **src/model.py**: Defines the architecture of the linear regression model.

+## Note
+Generated these set of files using the AI prompt "create linear regression model into pytorch with multiple input and export model into ONNX and run ONNX model using ai.onnxruntime library"

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.